-Time to clear out my accumulation of old emails, but first a walk down memory lane
+It’s time to clear out my accumulation of old emails, but first a walk down memory lane.

 As my digital spring-cleaning drags on deep into summer I have progressed from sorting through my web browser bookmarks to clearing out my archive of emails.
 It would go without saying that I’d saved a lot of old crap from people to whom I haven’t talked in years, but one area of interest I almost overlooked was my own old sent items.
 I now have a nice Thunderbird rule established that will delete the stuff I send after 28 days, but before I put this live I had time to have a read through my old correspondence, and I spent many a long moment staring into the middle-distance, silently reminiscing about times gone by.